CageCode/World-Food-Ecosystems/practical4/intro.md

 The mountains are higher in the USA the soils are volcanic in the USA because the mountains in the USA are located Nort-South

-All indices were reclassified into five precentile break-classes and combined into a summed geodiversity index at 10 × 10 km resolution.

 We have processed the camera trap data, so that it is compiled into a shape-file that you can download from canvas: download and unzip the file (CAMERAS.zip) in your working directory.